 Comparable One-person Ultralight Tents and Mids

-The Six Moon Designs Lunar Solo is a 26 oz single-wall trekking pole tent that’s good for three season use.
+The Six Moon Designs Lunar Solo is a 26 oz single-wall trekking pole tent that’s good for three-season use.
 It’s simple to set up with a little practice and easy to anchor down in a stiff breeze, with extra guy-out points on the fly should you need them.
 Internal condensation is easy to keep under control, provided you practice good campsite selection and keep the vestibule partially open at night.
 But the thing I’ve always liked about the Lunar Solo is its spacious interior and headroom.
 The tent’s height and hexagon footprint provide plenty of space to sit up, change clothing, and store extra gear inside the tent when you want a little privacy or to grab some shuteye.
-At $2o0 (on sale now for $160), the Lunar Solo also continues to be one of the best deals money can buy when it comes to ultralight 1-person tents shelters from “cottage” manufacturers, especially when compared to those charging exorbitant prices for Dyneema DCF tents and tarps.
+At $230, the Lunar Solo also continues to be one of the best deals money can buy when it comes to ultralight 1-person tents shelters from “cottage” manufacturers, especially when compared to those charging exorbitant prices for Dyneema DCF tents and tarps.